What it does: Trains data visualisation and analytics experts

 The Data School Australia story

-The Data School Australia, like its UK partner, blurs the line between training college and employer.
+The Data School Australia, blurs the line between training college and employer.
 It offers a 28-month, fixed-term contract.
 At no cost to themselves, grads spend four months being trained up in Tableau and Alteryx and a further 24 months employed by the Data School.
 (Though the Data School will pay your wages, you’ll be sent to work at organisations across a range of industries.
-In the UK past placements have included Boston Consulting Group, BP, Coca-Cola, Deloitte, Eli Lilly, UBS, Virgin Atlantic, Optus, and Xerox).
+Placements have included Lendlease, Optus, WPP, AFCX).

 The Data School UK opened in mid-2015.
 Given its success, the Data School Australia was opened in mid-2018.
-The Data School partners with Tableau and Alteryx.
-(The companies that produce this software are keen to ensure there are enough experts around to assist the growing number of organisations using their products.)
+The Data School partners with Tableau and Alteryx to create new data experts in their technology stacks.

 While the Data School doesn’t appear to have an official diversity policy, its application process is merit-based.
 While skewing young, both staff and students appear to be from a range of educational, ethnic and national backgrounds.
 Unusually for IT education institutions and employers, women seem to be well represented at the Data School.